gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 We're going to use the USB cable for programming and the USB to UART adapter for receiving messages printed by the Arduino.
 To set this up, unplug the red 5v wire from the UART adapter, and plug the USB cable back into the USB port.
-Keep at least the green and black wires attached from the setup above - just make sure the red wire is unplugged as we'll be powering the Arduino with the USB cable once again.
+Keep at least the white and black wires attached from the setup above - just make sure the red wire is unplugged as we'll be powering the Arduino with the USB cable once again.
 Now with both the USB cable (the one attached to the Arduino's USB port) _and_ the USB to UART adapter both plugged